andriadze/DS18B20WiringPi/README.md

 I simplified it to a bare minimum.
 Changed it over to WiringPi and added Java Binding.
 Tested and working on Raspberry Pi3 and NanoPi Neo.

+# Use case:

+This code enables you to place DS18B20 sensor on any pin on all devices that support WiringPi.

+Please notify me if you test this code on any new devices.

 # Compiling:

 ### NOTE: These instructions are originally for NanoPi Neo.
 With Oracle JDK installed.